Mawangdui: Tombs 1 and 2

-Highly regarded artifacts in particular were the lacquered wine-bowls and cosmetic boxes, which showcased the craftsmanship of the regional lacquerware industry.
+Held in particularly high regard are the lacquered wine-bowls and cosmetic boxes, showcasing the regional lacquerware industry's craftsmanship.

-Of the more famous artifacts from Mawangdui were its silk funeral banners; these T-shaped banners were draped on the coffin of Tomb 1.
-The banners depicted the Chinese abstraction of the cosmos and the afterlife at the time of the western Han dynasty.
-A silk banner of similar style and function were found in Tomb 3.
+Among the most famous artifacts from Mawangdui are the silk funeral banners.
+These T-shaped banners were draped on the coffin of Tomb 1.
+The banners depict the Chinese concepts of the cosmos and the afterlife at the time of the western Han dynasty.
+A silk banner of similar style and function was found in Tomb 3.

 The T-shaped silk funeral banner in the tomb of the Marquise (Tomb 1) is called the "name banner" with the written name of the deceased replaced with a portrait.
 We know the name because the tomb's original inventory is still intact, and this is what it is called on the inventory.
 The Marquise was buried in four coffins; the silk banner drapes the innermost of the coffins.

 On the T-shaped painted silk garment, the uppermost horizontal section of the T represents heaven.
 The bottom of the vertical section of the T represents the underworld.
 The middle (the top of the vertical) represents earth.
 In heaven we can see Chinese deities such as Nuwa and Chang'e, as well as Daoist symbols such as cranes (representing immortality).
 Between heaven and earth we can see heavenly messengers sent to bring Lady Dai to heaven.
 Underneath this are Lady Dai's family offering sacrifices to help her journey to heaven.
 Beneath them is the underworld, with two giant sea serpents intertwined.

 The contents of Tomb 2 had been destroyed or removed by robbers.
 An excavation report has been published in Chinese; there has not been an English printing yet.

 Tomb 3

 Tomb 3 contained a silk name banner (similar to that of tomb 1) and three maps drawn on silk: a topographic map, a military map and a prefecture map.
 The maps display the Hunan, Guangdong and Guangxi region and depict the political boundary between the Han dynasty and Nanyue.
 At the time of discovery, these were the oldest maps yet discovered in China, until 1986 when Qin State maps dating to the 4th century BC were found.

 Tomb 3 contained a wealth of classical texts.
 The tomb contained texts on astronomy, which accurately depicted the planetary orbits for Venus, Jupiter, Mercury, Mars and Saturn and described various comets.
-The Mawangdui texts of the Yijing are hundreds of years earlier than those known before, and have been translated by Edward Shaughnessy.
+The Mawangdui texts of the I Ching and Tao Te Ching are hundreds of years earlier than those known before.
 The tomb also contained a rich collection of Huang-Lao Taoist texts, as well a copy of the Zhan Guo Ce.
-The tomb also contained various medical texts, including depictions of tao yin (qigong) exercises, as well as a historical text, the Chunqiu shiyu.
+The tomb also contained various medical texts, including depictions of daoyin (qigong) exercises, as well as a historical text, the Chunqiu shiyu.